 The independent auditors of the Company Messrs.
-KPMG Limited have expressed their willingness to continue in office.
+JSC "Kept" (formerly KPMG Limited) have expressed their willingness to continue in office.
 A resolution giving authority to the Board of Directors to fix their remuneration will be submitted to the Annual General Meeting.